mindspore-ai/docs/docs/mindspore/source_en/api_python/env_var_list.rst

      -

    * - MS_DEV_DISABLE_AUTO_H2D
-     - Control whether the input of the operator performs implicit copying in PyNative mode.
-When enabled, implicit copying of operator input will be disabled.
+     - Control whether the Dispatch feature is enabled for operators in PyNative mode.
+When enabled, operators automatically selects the corresponding device for execution based on the device where the input tensor is located.
      - Integer
-     - 1: Disable implicit copy of input for operators in PyNative mode.

-       No setting or other value: Enable implicit copy of the operator input in PyNative mode.
+     - 1: Enable dispatch and disable implicit copying of operator inputs in PyNative mode.
+If the input tensors are on different devices, an exception will be thrown.
+     - 2: Enable dispatch in PyNative mode.
+If the input tensors are on different devices, the Python stack trace will be printed, and the operator will run on the higher-priority device (for example, if both Ascend and CPU tensors exist, Ascend will be preferred).
+     - 3: Enable dispatch in PyNative mode.
+If the input tensors are on different devices, the operator will run on the higher-priority device.

+       Not set or any other value: Dispatch is disabled.
      -

    * - MS_DEV_LAUNCH_BLOCKING